Vyankatesh Madgulkar: Life

 Madgulkar also had an aptitude for sketching and painting, so he went to Kolhapur to take painting lessons.
 While studying there, at age 19, he entered a competition for short story writing and won a prize.
 This encouraged him to pursue a literary career rather than painting.

 In 1948, when he was 21, he became a journalist and, two years later, he moved to Mumbai where he had the opportunity to write scripts for a few Marathi movies.

 In 1955, Madgulkar took a job in Pune in the rural programming department of All India Radio.
 He worked there for the next 40 years.
 During all those years, he wrote abundantly.

-He died in 2001 after an unspecified prolonged illness.
+He died in 2001 due to complications related to diabetes.

 Writings

 Madgulkar wrote 8 novellas, over 200 short stories, about 40 screenplays, and some folk plays (लोकनाट्य), travelogues, and essays on nature.
 He translated some English books into Marathi, especially books on wild life, as he was an avid hunter.
 This led to his nickname "Colonel Bahadur".

 He published his first book, Mandeshi Manse (माणदेशी माणसे) in 1949 when he was 22.
 His 1954 novella Bangarwadi (बनगरवाडी) was translated in several languages, including English, German, and Hindi.
 His novel Wawtal (वावटळ) was translated into English, Kannada and also in Russian by Raduga Publishers.
 A movie based on Bangarwadi was made under the direction of Amol Palekar.